jpalgon/Draft_Classification/README.md

 For my modeling I separated my numeric columns from my categorical columns.
 On my categorical columns, I OneHotEncoded them.
 On my numerical columns, I used a simple imputer to handle the NaNs and impute 0 as any NaN should be 0 anyway based on how I scraped my data.
 Additionally, I used a MinMaxScaler on the numerical data.
 I chose a MinMaxScaler because I had a very imbalanced dataset and MinMaxScaler works better on imbalanced data than a StandardScaler.

-Having an imbalanced data set made me use an oversampling technique.
-I put both SMOTE and RandomOverSampler into my grid parameters.
-For most of my models RandomOverSampler was the best parameter for oversampling.
+Late in the game I tried combinations of SMOTE, RandomOverSampler and RandomUnderSampler with different strategy weights.
+The use of RandomUnderSampler created an increase in recall but at the cost of accuracy.
+I will continue to tune these parameters for all models in attempt to get some better results.
+For my final model oversampling with a strategy ratio of 1 was my best to balance the data.

-Next I created my grid with each parameter for the given model along with the oversampling technique.
+Next I created my grid with each parameter for the given model along with the sampling technique.

 Finally I threw my grid into a gridsearch with the combined transformations, the model type itself and a Cross Validation of 5.
 I chose recall as my metric to maximize as I did not want to misclassify a players who was drafted in round 1 as a non first round player.